omniscientjs/omniscient/api.md

   cursorField: 'foobar'
 });

-var Component = component(function(myPassedCursor) {
+var Component = localComponent(function (myCursor) {
-  // Now you have myPassedCursor instead of having to do props.foobar });
+  // Now you have myCursor directly instead of having to do props.foobar });

 React.render(, document.body);